 Rahul, Priyanka meet Chidambaram in Tihar Jail

 Congress leaders Rahul Gandhi and Priyanka Gandhi Vadra met former finance minister P Chidambaram at Tihar Jail on Wednesday.
-The meeting comes ahead of the Supreme Court hearing Chidambaram's bail application in the INX Media corruption case.
+The meeting comes ahead of a Supreme Court hearing on Chidambaram's bail application in the INX Media corruption case.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)